micropython/micropython/docs/samd/quickref.rst

 and the Timer.
 On most SAMD21 boards, there is just one timer available for dac.write_timed() and adc.read_timed().
 So they cannot run both at the same time, and releasing the timer may be important.
 The DAC driver consumes a substantial amount of current. deinit() will reduce that as well.
+After calling deinit(), the DAC objects cannot be used any more and must be recreated.

 Software SPI bus